jabadymandry/github-flow/00-Setup/README.md

 Last but not least, a keyboard shortcut is `Ctrl-K`, `Ctrl-B` to open/close the file drawer on the left.
 Closing it allows you to focus on a single file.
 To switch files, you don't have to click on the file drawer, you can just type `Ctrl` + `P` and start typing the filename / select it in the list.
 Very handy to switch files!

+## About Git Bash copy/paste

+**Copy from Git Bash:**

+Go to your Git Bash terminal and `select text` (`let it highlighted`).
+Then, go to your target (another editor, a web browser, etc.) and paste using `CTRL+V` keyboard shortcut.

+**Common error:**

+Here is the scenario:
+I copy some text ex: "git --version") using `CTRL+C` keyboard shortcut (outside of my Git Bash terminal).
+I want to paste using `CTRL+V` keyboard shortcut twice (it's a misake, I'm only human).
+Then an error message appears : `"bash: $'\302\226': command not found"` No worries, it's only the keyboard shortcut interpreted as a special char.

+**Conlusion: Avoid to use keyboard shortcuts in Git Bash.**

+PS: You can use keyboard shortcut (for copy/paste too) if you find how to activate `quick edition` option in yout Git Bash settings.
+It depends of your Git Bash version. (`Don't waste too much time with it`)
+PS2: If you find another solution, please let us know, we'll update this page.

 ## Exercises

 The repository which you just forked contains all the exercises for the week.
 To work on them, clone them on your laptop.
 Still in Git Bash, run: